Expressive Power of Infinitary Logic and Absolute co-Hopfianity: Infinitary languages

 \subsection{More on affineness}

-In this subsection we try replacing subgroups by affine subsets.
+\footnote{The results of this subsection are independent from the rest of the paper.} In this subsection we try replacing subgroups by affine subsets.
 The main result of this subsection is Proposition \ref{m8}.
 First, we fix the hypothesis and present the corresponding definitions.
 Here, affinity demand relates only to the formulas, not the content. \begin{hypothesis} \begin{enumerate} \item $R$ is a ring,

 \item $M$ is an $R$-module,